asreview/asreview/docs/source/research.rst

 There are still 1001 scientific papers that can be published using the ASReview products.
-We welcome researchers worldwide to work on papers like applying the existing models to new types of datasets (different scientific fields, other languages, multilanguage data, text data outside acadmia, ulta large datasets, etcetera), adding new models and testing the performance on the available benchmark datasets, adding and testing new stopping ruls or performance metrics, and so on!
+We welcome researchers worldwide to work on papers like applying the existing models to new types of datasets (different scientific fields, other languages, multilanguage data, text data outside academia, large datasets, etcetera), adding new models and testing the performance on the available benchmark datasets, adding and testing new stopping rules or performance metrics, and so on!